-The benefits of working with an agency are undeniable in that you’ll have skilled people on hand to work with and not have to bother trying to train someone in house.
-Think developer, designers, or marketers all already with previous experience and a broader skillset.
+The benefits of working with an agency are undeniable in that you’ll have skilled people on hand to work.
+Think developer, designers, or marketers already with previous experience and a broader skillset.
 With that experience comes more exposure to different ideas or methods to apply to your brand.
 Since agencies work with on multiple different projects their teams can bring news ideas and provide fresh perspectives.

 Bringing in an agency to help with your branding can be a less desirable option.
-Since it’s a new person or team of individual you’ll have to bring them up to speed with what your brand is and has done so far.
+Since it’s a new person or team of individual you’ll have to bring them up to speed on what your brand is about and how it has performed so far.
 Picking an agency with experience in your industry is a given.
 Working with an agency also comes at price, not only are you responsible for paying for their service, but certain tasks like redesigns can be costly.

 Agency branding is an easy solution for companies with funding who find themselves with little time and not enough people in their own team to focus on branding.
 Agencies have the wherewithal to set up their own processes, keep to schedules, and reduce costs where possible with minimal guidance from you.
 They’ll also have the expertise to provide constructive feedback about your brands current state and help develop it further.

 Remember, there is no right or wrong option when it comes to company branding and you can always incorporate a little bit of both.
 The benefits of having an internal employee working with an agency could mean having someone to make sure that external agency doesn’t stray from the message of your brand.
 In the end your brand should reflect what your company values with the assistance of outside help.